-From quick breads like pound cake to angel food, three-layer cakes to classics like Boston Cream, old classic American cakes such as Lady Baltimore to mug cakes, you will learn what makes them all work.
+From quick breads like pound cake to angel food, three-layer cakes to classics like Boston Cream, old fashion cakes such as Lady Baltimore to coffee cakes, you will learn what makes them all work.
 In this lesson all about gluten free cakes, learn how to perfect any cake recipe by knowing what ingredients and techniques do to a cake.
 You’re always striving to make a soft and moist cake no matter the ingredients, recipe, or type of cake.
 After this lesson, you’ll be baking like a pro.

 WHAT DISH OR PAN SHOULD I USE?

 Recipes calling for you to use a “dish” means use a glass dish.
 When a recipe calls for a “pan”, use a metal baking pan.